GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Gato GraphQL is a productivity tool for interacting with data in your WordPress site.
 It allows you to retrieve, manipulate and store again any piece of data, in any desired way, using the GraphQL language.

-Use Gato GraphQL to create headless sites (using Nextjs or any other JS framework), power your Gutenberg blocks, fetch data for your theme, plugin or website, or expose an API for other applications.
+Use Gato GraphQL to create headless WordPress sites (using Nextjs or any other JS framework), power your Gutenberg blocks, fetch data for your theme, plugin or website, or expose an API for other applications.

 Gato GraphQL supports Persisted Queries out of the box.
 Persisted queries are similar to WP REST API endpoints, however they are created and published directly within the wp-admin, using the GraphQL language (and no PHP code at all).